7 Advantages Installing Skylights Will Bring to Your Home Design

 5. Larger Feeling in the Room

-The skylight also connects the room to the outdoors and visually removes the ceiling in that area.
+The skylight also connects the room to the outdoors and visually removes the ceiling.
 This can give the room a more expansive feeling since the view continues instead of being cut off by the ceiling.
+It can give the illusion of a bigger space overall or a higher ceiling.
+This benefit makes skylights ideal in smaller rooms that feel cramped.

 6. Aesthetic Value